2448 Assistant Coordinator of Educational Field Experiences and Assessment

 3. Serves as liaison between Educational Field Experiences and public schools in the placement of student teachers and practicum students.

-The Assistant Coordinator of Education Field Experiences is supervised by the Education Field Experiences Coordinator.
+The Assistant Coordinator of Education Field Experiences and Assessment is supervised by the Education Field Experiences Coordinator.

 OFFICE OF HUMAN RESOURCES